developer-zebra/developer-zebra-site/src/ekd/1-4/guide/about/index.md

 * Layouts that combine function keys with buttons for scanning or other purposes
 * Key and button layouts with custom colors, images and levels of transparency
 * Layouts of custom size or shape (i.e. narrow, vertical, horizontal, etc.)
+* Customized responses that pop up in a list when a button is pressed
+* Custom key layouts for Zebra Enterprise Browser (EB 2.5 or later only)

 #### DO NOT USE EKD:
 * To create a general-purpose device keyboard replacement